Concepts

 A: Bulk sheets help you manage different campaigns in one place.
 It helps in Amazon PPC optimization by allowing you to make large-scale updates to campaigns, ad placements, bids, and keywords.
 It also streamlines PPC campaigns in just a few clicks, saving time and effort.

-Here are a few more tips for using bulk sheets to optimize and manage Amazon PPC campaigns:
+Here are a few more tips for using bulk sheets to optimize and manage Amazon PPC campaigns and improve Amazon PPC strategy:

 • Implement negative targeting by adding negative keywords in bulk to improve ad relevance and reduce wasted ad spend.